 uncooked and cooked horsegram dal

-It also has this amazing healing quality, if you having cold and if you eat kollu paruppu the next day you are defintely going to see relief.
+It also has this amazing healing quality, if you having cold and if you eat kollu paruppu the next day you are definitely going to see relief.

 1. 1 Cup of kollu paruppu cooked for 3 whistles.
 Add some extra water, so you have enough of the paruppu water for the rasam.
 Drain the water out into a separate